Biden announces 2nd round of diverse federal judiciary picks - WTMJ

 Associated Press

-WASHINGTON (AP) — President Joe Biden is announcing another diverse group of candidates for his second round of judicial nominations, a day after some in his first slate of picks went before a Senate committee.
+WASHINGTON (AP) — President Joe Biden announced on Thursday another diverse group of candidates for his second round of judicial nominations, a day after some in his first slate of picks went before a Senate committee.

-The second round, released Thursday, includes a woman who would be the first Asian American appointed as a federal judge to the Western District of Washington, a Latino who is currently the presiding judge of the Grant County Superior Court in Ephrata, Washington, and a woman who is a longtime labor and employment litigation attorney in New Jersey, according to a draft of the list obtained by The Associated Press.
+The second round is three nominees: a woman who would be the first Asian American appointed as a federal judge to the Western District of Washington, a Latino who is currently the presiding judge of the Grant County Superior Court in Ephrata, Washington, and a woman who is a longtime labor and employment litigation attorney in New Jersey.

-Democrats, narrowly controlling the Senate for the first time in eight years, are eager to turn the page from the Trump administration, especially when it comes to judges.
-More than one-quarter of the federal judiciary is made up of President Donald Trump’s appointees.
-Most notably, Trump, a Republican, nominated three members of the Supreme Court: Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett.
+Democrats, narrowly controlling the Senate for the first time in six years, are eager to turn the page from the Trump administration, especially when it comes to judges.
+President Donald Trump appointed mostly white men to fill the jobs, and now more than one-quarter of the federal judiciary is made up of his appointees.
+Trump, a Republican, also nominated three members of the Supreme Court: Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett.

-Biden’s latest nominees include two appointments to the Western District of Washington, which covers Seattle, Tacoma and Olympia.
+Biden’s latest nominees include two appointments to the Western District of Washington, which covers Seattle, Tacoma and Olympia, the White House said in a statement.
 One is David Estudillo, the presiding judge of the Grant County Superior Court in Ephrata.
 He has been a Superior Court judge since 2015 and is the president of the Washington State Superior Court Judges’ Association.
 In private practice he focused on immigration and civil litigation.

-Biden has also nominated Christine O’Hearn for the U.S. District Court for the District of New Jersey.
+Biden has also nominated Christine O’Hearn, who is white, for the U.S. District Court for the District of New Jersey.
 She’s been a partner at Brown & Connery LLP since 1993, focusing on labor and employment litigation.
 She has also been a law professor at Rutgers University School of Law.
 She earned her law degree from Temple University James E. Beasely School of Law in 1993.

 “Christine O’Hearn is a highly successful and regarded trial attorney with the intellect, thoughtfulness and temperament needed to be a brilliant federal judge, and I am proud to have recommended her for appointment to the U.S District Court of New Jersey,” Sen. Bob Menendez, D-N.J., said in a statement.